essamROCm/rocPyDecodePublic/samples/README.md

--h, --help                                    : Show detail help message and exit -i INPUT, --input INPUT                       : Input File Path - required -o OUTPUT, --output OUTPUT                    : Output File Path - optional -dbg USR_DBG, --usr_dbg USR_DBG               : Print out some debug information - [options: yes,no], default: no -ssh USE_SSH, --use_ssh USE_SSH               : Use ssh scp to copy decoded frames, this example way of consumption - [options: yes,no], default: no
+-h, --help                                    : Show detail help message and exit -i INPUT, --input INPUT                       : Input File Path - required -o OUTPUT, --output OUTPUT                    : Output File Path - optional
 ```